LORD OF THE FLIES

 Collapse can be defined as a rapid and enduring loss of population, identity and socio-economic complexity.
 Public services crumble and disorder ensues as government loses control of its monopoly on violence.”

 I’m sure each of us can see just how much America today resembles Professor Kemp’s description of societal collapse.
 Conservative commentators as an example speak of something called replacement theory where “U.S. border policy is designed to ‘change the racial mix of the country (ibid).”
 The white population of America fell by 8.6% since 2010 while the total population of the country continued to rise, fueled largely by people crossing the borders legally or otherwise.
-Our identity as Americans has lost it’s sharpness as well.
+Our identity as Americans has lost its sharpness as well.
 What is an American?
 What generalizations can be made about them?

-Certainly public services are declining, whether it is the infrastructure of the country such as roads, bridges, the electrical grid or publicly-funded transportation.
-Try going to an emergency room of an inner city public hospital.
+Certainly, public services are declining, whether it is the infrastructure of the country such as roads, bridges, the electrical grid or publicly-funded transportation.
+Try going to an emergency room of an inner-city public hospital.
 The chairs in the waiting room are all taken, but in many cases, the occupants are not patients, but rather otherwise healthy, predominantly “street” people trying to keep warm in the winter or cool in the summer.
 It is not unusual to find people on drugs wandering or stumbling around the waiting room, and even after triage, you may be biding your time for hours to be seen, and then still spend the night in the Emergency Department waiting for a bed on the unit.
 Not only that, the queues for elective surgery are longer than ever, putting some patients at risk.

 Then there is the disorder and violence that Kemp speaks of.
-New high rise buildings are being shuttered in the larger cities because of the post-pandemic work culture (i.e., work at home.)
+New highrise buildings are being shuttered in the larger cities because of the post-pandemic work culture (i.e., work at home.)
 Shopping malls are closing down because of looting and shootings, and the streets of West Coast cities are punctuated by urban campers (the homeless.)

 Back to the island

 Golding originally titled his book Strangers From Within but eventually changed it to Lord of the Flies, which is a definition (one of several) of the demon Beelzebub.
-Old Testament references to Beelzebub (בַּעַל-זְבוּב), a Canaanite diety are variously associated with Baal, and also Satan.
+Old Testament references to Beelzebub (בַּעַל-זְבוּב), a Canaanite deity are variously associated with Baal, and also Satan.
 Beelzebub is also often associated with the dung (manure) pits outside of the cities in Israel and thus the flies that are commonly found there.
 From there we can infer without absolute certainty the title Lord of the Flies.

 The younger children on the island from both tribes are afraid of a “boogeyman.”
-Eventually, Jack, who with Roger and his warriors have been slaughtering the wild boar on the island and using the roast meat to tempt youngsters in Ralph’s corner to switch sides, mounts a boars head on a pike and that becomes an object of worship to Jack’s followers.
+Eventually, Jack, who with Roger and his warriors have been slaughtering the wild boar on the island and using the roast meat to tempt youngsters in Ralph’s corner to switch sides, mounts a boar’s head on a pike and that becomes an object of worship to Jack’s followers.

 Golding wanted to reveal the darkness that lies within the hearts of man, even within innocent children.
 In the book, the children are eventually saved by the arrival of adults, but who saves the violent actors in a scenario where they, themselves, are adults?